Prag8855/aab/content/guides/convert-to-german-driving-licence.md

 ---
 Title: How to trade your foreign driver licence for a German one
 Short_title: How to convert a foreign driving licence
-Description: Here is how you can trade a driver licence from another country for a German one.
+Description: This is you can exchange a driving license from another country for a German one.
 Date_created: 2018-02-28
 ---